cbzehner/accessible-coreutils/README.md

 The default delimiter should always be spaces.
 Other delimiters can be specified using the `--delimiter` option.

+## Approach

+Building a friendly-commandline is not an all or nothing undertaking.
+There are existing utilities that improve upon the current standard utilities in a variety of ways, `rg` instead of `grep` and `bat` rather than `cat`.
+In many cases, we might choose to re-use these tools rather than building something new.

 ## Progress

 Currently 0%.
 This is just an idea about a problem and what it takes to fix it.